 Think step-by-step, then provide a conclusion.

 When to use: calculations, multi-step analysis, logic problems.
-Without CoT, the model often "guesses" the final answer and gets it wrong.
-With CoT, it reasons and hits the mark more often.
+Without CoT, the model often "guesses" the final answer and makes mistakes.
+With CoT, it reasons and gets it right more often.

 You assign an expert role to the model.
-It starts using the terminology, frameworks, and tone of that profession.
+It begins using the terminology, frameworks, and tone of that profession.

 Example: